Back to writing

 What are AI agents and how can they be integrated in a mobile app?

-AI agents or conversational agents are machine learning models that can interact with users through natural language to assist them with various tasks or provide personalized responses.
-These agents typically use techniques such as supervised, unsupervised, reinforcement learning, and deep learning.
+AI agents, or conversational agents, are machine learning models that interact with users in natural language to help them with tasks or give personalized responses.
+They lean on the usual toolbox — supervised, unsupervised, and reinforcement learning, plus deep learning underneath.

 As you work through this process, remember that it is not possible to create an "all-in-one" mobile app where all tasks are performed with minimal cost.
 The cost of developing a mobile application can vary widely based on factors such as the complexity of the app, the tools and technologies used, and the number of developers involved.